wpfred/better-pricing-wc-paid-listings/readme.txt

 ## Where should I insert the shortcode?
 You can insert this shortcode on any post or page created on your site.
 There are plenty of pricing templates out there for Gutenberg, Elementor, Visual Composer or any other page builder.
 You can also use WooCommerce's product-related Gutenberg blocks to display your products but instead of the "Add to Cart" button you can add a "Book a listing now" button that redirects to the job submission form.

+## Can I see a demo? ##
+Sure, here you go: https://demo.wpfred.com/

 == Frequently Asked Questions ==